-Our operating activities used \$1.6 million in the quarter ended March 31, 2014.
-The primary driver for the use of cash in our operating activities during the first quarter of 2014 was our net loss of \$1.2 million, which included non-cash charges of \$111,000, for stock-based compensation and for depreciation and amortization, and non-cash credits of \$514,600 for revaluing outstanding warrants at fair value.
+Our operating activities used \$3.4 million in the six months ended June 30, 2014.
+The primary driver for the use of cash in our operating activities during the first six months of 2014 was our net loss of \$3.4 million, which included non-cash charges of \$170,000, for stock-based compensation and for depreciation and amortization, and non-cash credits of approximately \$990,000 for revaluing outstanding warrants at fair value.

-We believe that our cash and cash equivalents at March 31, 2014 and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements into the second quarter of 2015.
+We believe that our cash and cash equivalents at June 30, 2014 and the cash to be generated from expected product sales will be sufficient to meet our projected operating requirements for at least the next twelve months.
 We continue to face significant challenges and uncertainties and, as a result, our available capital resources may be consumed more rapidly than currently expected due to (a) unanticipated decreases in sales of our products and the uncertainty of future revenues from new products; (b) changes we may make to the business that affect ongoing operating expenses; (c) changes we may make in our business strategy; (d) regulatory developments affecting our existing products and delays in the FDA approval process for products under development; (e) changes we may make in our research and development spending plans; and (f) other items affecting our forecasted level of expenditures and use of cash resources.
-Accordingly, we will need to raise additional funds to support our operating and capital needs for the second quarter of 2015 and beyond.
+Accordingly, we will need to raise additional funds to support our future operating and capital needs beyond the next twelve months.
 We may attempt to obtain additional funding through public or private financing, collaborative arrangements with strategic partners, or through additional credit lines or other debt financing sources to increase the funds available to fund operations.
 However, we may not be able to secure such financing in a timely manner or on favorable terms, if at all.
 We have filed a shelf registration statement on Form S-3 with the SEC to register shares of our common stock and other securities for sale, giving us the opportunity to raise funding when considered appropriate at prices and on terms to be determined at the time of any such offerings.
 Pursuant to the instructions to Form S-3, we currently have the ability to sell shares under the shelf registration statement, during any 12-month period, in an amount less than or equal to one-third of the aggregate market value of our common stock held by non-affiliates.
-As a result of the 2013 Offering, we will be limited in the use of the shelf registration statement until June 2014.
-We have also filed a registration statement for the sale of securities pursuant an equity offering on Form S-1, which has not yet been declared effective.
-If we raise additional funds by issuing equity or debt securities, either through the shelf registration statement or by other means, our existing stockholders may experience dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of our existing stockholders.
+As a result of the June 2014 Offering, we will be limited in the use of the shelf registration statement until June 2015.
+We have also filed a registration statement for an equity offering on Form S-1, which has not yet been declared effective.
+If we raise additional funds by issuing equity or debt securities, our existing stockholders may experience dilution, and the new equity or debt securities may have rights, preferences and privileges senior to those of our existing stockholders.
 If we raise additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to our potential products or proprietary technologies, or grant licenses on terms that are not favorable to us.
 Without additional funds, we may be forced to delay, scale back or eliminate some of our sales and marketing efforts, research and development activities, or other operations and potentially delay product development in an effort to provide sufficient funds to continue our operations.
 If any of these events occurs, our ability to achieve our development and commercialization goals would be adversely affected.